 The description of short term risks of our business operations are published in accordance with Metso's financial reports.

-Uncertainties in economic growth and political developments globally might affect our customer industries, reduce the investment appetite and spending among our customers, and thereby weaken the demand for Metso’s products and services as well as affect our business operations.
-There are also other market- and customer-related risks that may cause on-going projects to be postponed, delayed or discontinued.
-While the direct impact of the tariffs imposed between the US and China is estimated to be limited on Metso, the possible indirect impacts on economic growth and customer behavior are currently difficult to estimate.
+There is increased risk that the pandemic will significantly deteriorate global economic growth, which together with uncertain political and trade related developments could affect our customer industries, reduce the investment appetite and spending among our customers, weaken the demand for Metso’s products and services as well as affect our business operations.
+There are also other market- and customer-related risks that could cause on-going projects to be postponed, delayed or discontinued.

-Continued market growth and inflation as well as the impact of tariffs or other trade barriers could pose challenges to our supply chain and price management with an impact on our growth capability and margins.
+Continued market growth and inflation as well as the impact of tariffs or other trade barriers could pose challenges to our supply chain and price management, impacting our growth capability and margins.

-Exchange rate fluctuations and changes in commodity prices could affect our orders received, sales and financial performance, although the wide scope of our operations limits the exposure to single currencies or commodities.
+Exchange rate fluctuations and changes in commodity prices could affect our orders received, sales and financial position.
 Metso hedges currency exposure linked to firm delivery and purchase agreements.

-Information security and cyber threats can potentially disturb or disrupt Metso’s businesses and operations.
+Information security and cyber threats could disturb or disrupt Metso’s businesses and operations.